Gareth Evans (footballer, born 1988): Portsmouth

 On 28 July 2015, Evans completed a move to League Two side Portsmouth on a one-year deal.
 In his first season, Evans was a regular choice as the right-winger in Paul Cook's preferred 4-2-3-1 formation; playing as a more traditional wide-player than Kyle Bennett on the opposite flank, hugging the touchline, getting crosses into the box and seeking to provide a goalscoring threat.
 Evans managed to scored 10 League goals as he racked up 48 appearances in all competitions.

 Despite a summer overhaul by the manager, during which Carl Baker was brought in to challenge for Evans' spot, and the resurgence of Kal Naismith, Evans remained a key member of the Portsmouth squad in the 2016/17 promotion campaign.
 Though the midfielder missed pre-season with an injury sustained in the previous campaign's playoff semi-final, upon his return Evans quickly established himself in the first-team in a new position: at right-back.
 Evans successfully kept natural right-back and summer signing Drew Talbot on the bench throughout the season, as Portsmouth claimed promotion via the League Two Championship, making more than 40 appearances across all competitions and establishing himself as the team's first-choice penalty taker.

 On 18 May 2017 Evans signed a new 2-year contract at Portsmouth, keeping him at the club until 2019.
 During the 2018–2019 season, Evans primarily has started as a midfielder under manager Kenny Jackett, playing behind wingers Jamal Lowe and Ronan Curtis.
 In the 2017-18 league one season, Evans played vice-captain role to Brett Pitman.
 In the 2018–19 season, with the inconsistent form of Pitman, Evans has become the squads' first-choice captain.

-On the 25 September 2020, Evans left Portsmouth by mutual consent, after spending 5 seasons at the club, appearing 173 times, (more than any other Portsmouth player since Linvoy Primus in 2009), and netting 32 goals.
+On 25 September 2020, Evans left Portsmouth by mutual consent, after spending 5 seasons at the club, appearing 173 times, (more than any other Portsmouth player since Linvoy Primus in 2009), and netting 32 goals.